AmpersandJS/ampersand-dom/README.md

 Minimal util-layer for applying transformations to DOM.

-**Still in a very in-progress-not-sure-if-this-is-a-good-idea type stage.**

-**Still needs tests**

-It's a pretty thin layer on top of DOM apis, but should work crossbrowser (needs tests still).
+It's a pretty thin layer on top of DOM APIs.

 It has zero dependencies.